-2.6 There were 516 dwelling completions in North Norfolk during 2021/22 higher than the 481 in 2020/21.
-The annual average number of additional dwellings during 2016 to 2021 is 490.
+2.6 There were 314 dwelling completions in North Norfolk during 2022/23, the lowest since 2012/13 where there were only 242 dwelling completions.
+The annual average number of additional dwellings for the period 2016 to 2023 is 465 dwellings.
 The graph below shows the additional dwellings completions by year.

-2.7 In 2021/22 there was an increase in the delivery of dwelling completions from the previous year.
-The average delivery over the last five years has remained consistent.
+2.7 In 2022/23 there was a decrease in the delivery of dwelling completions from the previous year.
 The graph below shows how the granting of permissions directly translates into the delivery of dwelling completions.